PPXNN/orbital-ball/README.md

 ---

 ### How I use/extend/modify the provided baseline code:
-1. modify ball to make it random falling and bouncing side to side
+1. Modifying ball to make it random falling and bouncing side to side.
-2. modify paddle to make it able to jump on and make it moving
+2. Modifying paddle to make it able to jump on and make it moving.

 ---